 When you share someone’s content, whenever possible you should let them know that you shared it.
 It could be something as simple as tagging them so that they’ll know that it’s out there.
-This is the nice thing to do, but it can also have direct benefits for you.
+This is a nice thing to do, but it can also have direct benefits for you.
 One is that the content creator will know who you are, thereby giving you a potential opportunity to connect with them.
 Another benefit is that they may share your curated content or tell their audience about it.
 This can widen your audience and give you more exposure.

 Make it Easy to Read

 As with all of the content that you create or share, make it easy to read.
 Use small paragraphs and bullet points or lists wherever possible.
 In most cases, content curation is about presenting something complicated such as data, a timeline, in-depth articles, or presentations in a way that’s easier for your audience to consume.

 Make it Easy to Find

 Also like your regular content, make it easy for people to find your curated content.
 Use the appropriate keywords, tags, and hashtags.
 Make sure that all of your metadata is in order.
 If you apply some SEO, your curated content can act as a magnet to bring you, new readers.

 Sometimes with content curation, the content you’re sharing isn’t actually intended for your audience.
 Rather, it’s your commentary on it that’s important.
 Content curation offers many opportunities to share your thoughts on other material.